Acceptable Use Policy

 The student-issued tablet PCs are the property of La Salle High School.
 Students are responsible for taking basic care of the tablet and bringing any issues to the Help Desk in a timely fashion.

 Re-imaging is the process of returning a computer’s installed Operating System and software to a known-good state.
 La Salle High School reserves the right to re-image tablet PCs at any time for any reason.

-Students are forbidden to loan out or borrow student or teacher-issued tablet PCs, or to log on to another student or teacher's tablet PC.
+Students are forbidden to loan out their computer, or to use another student or teacher’s tablet PC.
 Students may not use any account except their own to access La Salle High School computers or services.

-Fines for abuse, repeated negligence, re-imaging, and recovery of unattended machines will be assessed and collected by the hardware manager at the Help Desk.
+Fines may be assessed for abuse and, negligence.
+These will be assessed and collected by the hardware manager at the Help Desk.
 The schedule of fines is updated on a continual basis.
-Contact the Help Desk at email@example.com for the up-to-date schedule of fines.
+Contact the Help Desk at firstname.lastname@example.org for the up-to-date schedule of fines.

 Students are required to bring their tablets to school fully charged.
-The Help Desk has chargers available for rental during the school day if the student needs one temporarily.
+Students may charge in the classroom with the teacher’s permission.
+The Help Desk has chargers available for rental during the school day.

 Carrying and Storage

 Tablets must be stored in their protective cases when not in use.
 It is recommended that the case be carried in a backpack with a padded laptop slot when outside of school.
 Students should not put anything but the tablet in the provided carrying case.

 It is forbidden to add, change, or otherwise access the internal hardware of the tablet PCs.